- Ditches & reservoirs in jeffco

-Photostat copies of maps and statements of claim to water rights for ditches, reservoirs, and water supply sources located in Irrigation Division No. 1, South Platte River Basin, and recorded in the Jefferson County Clerk and Recorder’s Office.
+Ditch and reservoir plats, statements of claim to water rights, maps of water supply systems and location maps for ditches, reservoirs and water supply sources located in Irrigation Division No. 1, South Platte River Basin, and recorded in the Jefferson County Clerk and Recorder's Office.

 - 2 (South Platte: Denver Gage to Greeley)

 - 7 (Clear Creek)

 - 8 (South Platte Cheesman to Denver Gage)

 - 23 (Upper South Platte)